 Potiphera's pride was bruised at this command, but only a little.
 Mostly he was happy to do it, for he was seeing that Joseph's change in fortune was reopening the door to Asenath that he had thought was closed forever, if Joseph would have her.
 Many other doors of marriage would open for him now, but he might be able to wangle it so that his beloved daughter would be the one to marry the highest ranking man in the land, next to Pharaoh.
 As he placed the chain around Joseph's neck, his eyes slid over to his daughter.

 Joseph's eyes followed his gaze, expecting to see Lady Potipher.
-He was surprised instead to see a slim, elegant, young lady in her teens.
+He was surprised instead to see a slim, elegant, young lady.
 Had Potipher taken another wife?
 No, it could not be.
 The young lady was looking directly at him and her face was glowing with a big smile, as if she knew him.
 Indeed, she did look familiar.

 He looked quizzically at Potipher and his smile answered the next question that came to mind.
 Was she still unmarried?
 Indeed, yes, and her father would not be reluctant to give her to him in marriage, but he had no time to think of that just now.
 Potiphera was draping linen on him, Pharaoh was making more announcements, conferring more gifts, telling his servants to prepare the second chariot for the new Vizier, and his duties were starting immediately, though a feast was ordered for that evening to celebrate his installment as the Grand Vizier of Egypt.

 The next few hours passed in a dizzying whirl as Joseph tried to grasp what was happening around him.
 He swung between feeling almost crushed by the heaviness of the challenge before him, and wanting to shout for joy that he was finally out of prison and no longer a slave.
-He steadied himself with quick prayers to God to help him sort out what should be done, guide him in how to behave, and to keep him from either bursting into deep sobbing or maniacal laughter.
+He steadied himself with quick prayers to God to help him sort out what should be done, guide him in how to behave, and to keep him from either bursting into deep sobbing or maniacal laughter at the suddenness and extremity of change in his status.
 He was able to keep himself under control and be dignified.